 The public elementary schools offer 9 years of compulsory basic education and an elective 10th year.

 In Tórshavn Municipality, there are 10 public elementary schools and two private elementary schools.
-The municipality has in recent years engaged in considerable renovation and expansion of existing schools, as well as the construction of new very modern schools.

 Some public elementary schools also offer a special primary school class for six-years old children.